 Yep, Rocky Balboa was a Routine Machine.

-You can’t have Rocky in your corner as you become a Routine Machine, but you can have me.
+Unfortunately, you can’t have Rocky in your corner as you become a Routine Machine, but you can have me.

-I’ll be there for you.
+You see, I’ll be there for you.
 Me, and hundreds of your fellow Routine Machines.

 All cheering you on from the sidelines – willing you to succeed, and helping you when life hits you hard.

-When life hits you hard, you’ll be ready for it – because you’re a Routine Machine, and “that’s how winning is done!”
+That way, when life hits you hard, you’ll be ready for it – because you’re a Routine Machine, and “that’s how winning is done!”

 Ready to become a Routine Machine?